Spring Garden Revival

 • Autumn Olive (Elaeagnus umbellata): alters soil chemistry

-• Oriental Bittersweet (Celastrus orbiculatus): strangles trees Specialized disposal is required: remove invasives before fruit set (June–September), bag berries to prevent seed spread, sanitize equipment between sites, and dispose of viable seeds at a landfill (never compost or chip).
-Hazardous vegetation like poison ivy, wild parsnip, and tick habitats require protective measures.
-Native restoration with oak, serviceberry, viburnum, and blueberry is encouraged.
-Coordinate with Mass Division of Fisheries & Wildlife and MA Dept of Agricultural Resources for invasive management.
-Wayland Board of Health
+• Oriental Bittersweet (Celastrus orbiculatus): strangles trees Specialized disposal is required: remove invasives before fruit set (June–September), bag berries to prevent seed spread, and sanitize equipment between sites.
+Viable seeds must go to landfill—never compost or chip.
+For guidance, coordinate with Mass Division of Fisheries & Wildlife and MA Dept of Agricultural Resources.
+Poison ivy, ticks (Lyme disease), and wild parsnip are hazardous; consult the Board of Health for safety.
+Native restoration with oak, serviceberry, and viburnum is encouraged, in partnership with Mass Audubon.

 41 Cochituate Road, Wayland, MA 01778